-Supplements like Sunset Alcohol Flush Support work at fighting the internal process when drinking alcohol and breaking down alcohol quickly to avoid negative symptoms.
+Supplements like the Asian flush pill work at fighting the internal process when drinking alcohol and breaking down alcohol quickly to avoid negative symptoms.
 Sunset ingredients like NAC, Quercetin, Bromelain and L-Theanine (among others) are really strong contenders for fighting hangover symptoms.

 Definitely not!
 It's important to remember that very little research has gone into the correlation between Pedialyte and hangovers.
 No matter what stories you've heard from friends, Pedialyte is definitely not a hangover cure.
 While some people swear by Pedialyte for their hangovers, there is much better alternatives out there.

 When Should I Drink Pedialyte For A Hangover?